tania-water/ShareEconomyPayFortBundle/README.md

 6. Relate your payment methods holder model to the payment method model and your invoice model to payfort transactions model:

-- Your holder model should implement
+- Your payment method holder model should implement
 ```php
 Ibtikar\ShareEconomyPayFortBundle\Entity\PfPaymentMethodHolderInterface
 ```